 Unlike conventional uses of artworks as historical sources, we engage in artistic work as a cognitive process that helps identify tensions, voices and perspectives otherwise hidden by the archive.

 Our projects are prompts to explore the potentials of historical research beyond classical frameworks.
-We ask how archives are compiled, filtered and reduced in time, and how the limits of the knowable are defined by the resulting blank spots.
-How can one turn these gaps into critical conversations about past and present?
+We ask how archives are compiled, filtered and reduced in time, and how the limits of the knowable is defined by the resulting blank spots.
+How can one turn the resulting stories into critical conversations about past and present?

-What constitutes an archive?
+What is an archive?
 What interests and power relations have left their imprint on records of the past?
+How do we tell the story of the blank spots in this record?
 And how do our possibilities change as we explore new tools and media?

 Research as a Creative Process